 Many of these are hosted on campus at our SAP Next-Gen Innovation Lab.
 They allow you to get industry-recognised certifications in areas such as:

 - the Internet of Things

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry.

 Personal development planning

 During the course, we'll support you in creating a Personal Development Plan.
-This allows you to combine the skills you gain during your Master's studies with professional certification opportunities, for example, through learning portals such as openSAP and the SAP Learning Hub Professional Edition.
+This allows you to combine the skills you gain during your Master's studies with optional professional certification opportunities, for example, through learning portals such as openSAP and the SAP Learning Hub Professional Edition.

 We'll give you all the support you need to identify and partner with a company that matches your career aspirations.

 Our membership of UKISUG links you to special interest groups, and gives you access to hundreds of companies that are looking for graduates and professionals with the skills and experience you'll gain on this course.